-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 1697 Hall 2010 Oppose Takes the authority to allocate funding for court security away from the Judicial Council.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 973 Campos 2011 Support, if amended; neutral, if not amended Requires trial courts, prior to adopting a baseline budget plan for the fiscal year, to accept public input by holding a public hearing where testimony may be presented and by receiving written comments.
+Requires that, during the current 60-day notice period regarding notice of courtroom closures, or closure or reduction in the hours of clerks' offices, the public be given an opportunity to submit written comments on the court's plan. Π Support contingent on amendments to provide flexibility to the trial courts on how the opportunity for public comment is provided, rather than mandating a public hearing.
+SB 326 Yee 2011 Oppose Requires the Judicial Council to adopt a rule of court requiring courts to make newly filed or lodged court records available for public inspection at the courthouse no later than the end of the same day on which those records are received by the court.
+IV Unworkable burden on courts.
+SB 858 Gaines 2011 Oppose Provides that the Chief Probation Officer of Nevada County shall be appointed by the Nevada County Board of Supervisors.
+II Codifies a one-sided governance structure that ignores the critical role of the court in probation activities.
+AB 1697 Hall 2010 Oppose Takes the authority to allocate funding for court security away from the Judicial Council.
 Directs that the allocation to each sheriff be determined by the Judicial Council's Working Group on Court Security; makes all persons who provide court security services employees of and under the direction of the county sheriff. Π Inappropriately interferes with Judicial Council governance; inappropriately takes funding authority away from the Judicial Council.
 AB 1926 Evans 2010 Sponsor Authorizes courts to create, maintain, and preserve records in any form or forms-including paper, optical, electronic, magnetic, micrographic, or photographic media or other technology-that satisfies standards or guidelines established by the Judicial Council.
 VI Promotes efficient management of court records.
 AB 273 Anderson 2009 Oppose Requires the superior courts to submit all unpaid court-ordered debt to the Franchise Tax Board, regardless of the amount, if the debt is at least 90 days delinquent.
-Allows the Franchise Tax Board to include in the total amount owed by the debtor that is subject to collection, the "actual and reasonable cost of collection." Π AB 1338 Anderson 2009 Oppose unless funded Authorizes the presiding judge of the superior court, or a judge designated by the presiding judge, together with the district attorney and the public defender, to establish and conduct an arraignment court program.
+Allows the Franchise Tax Board to include in the total amount owed by the debtor that is subject to collection, the "actual and reasonable cost of collection."
+II AB 1338 Anderson 2009 Oppose, unless funded Authorizes the presiding judge of the superior court, or a judge designated by the presiding judge, together with the district attorney and the public defender, to establish and conduct an arraignment court program.
 Also authorizes the presiding judge of the superior court to establish extended hours for the operation of an arraignment court program.
 III Unnecessary.
 Interferes with court management.
-AB 2357 Duvall 2008 Oppose unless amended Requires the Judicial Council to develop and implement policies and procedures for the protection of personal information maintained by a superior court and processed or stored by private service providers, consistent with the best interests of the public.
-Requires the council, as part of the process of developing these policies and procedures, to consider, among other things, the effect and advisability of prohibiting the outsourcing of data entry services outside the United States.
-III, IV Sought amendment to direct the Judicial Council to take a comprehensive look at protecting personal information and to develop policies and procedures that are in the best interests of the public.
-AB 112 Wolk 2007 Oppose Designates a segment of State Highway Route 12 in Solano and San Joaquin Counties as a Safety Enhancement-Double Fine Zone upon approval of specified county resolutions and until January 1, 2012.
-III

-JUI DICIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable, and Predictable Funding for a Fully Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Functioning Branch Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence
+JUDI CIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable, and Predictable Funding for a Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Fully Functioning Branch Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence